68 Years Of Tradition!

 Parade Winners Announcement

-1-5PM Beech Street Mobile Skate Park (Boyle Park BB Ct)
+1-5PM Beech Street Mobile Skate Park (Boyle Park)

 2-4PM Home Run Derby (Boyle Softball Field)